GenesisCare - logo

 Diagnosing cervical cancer

-At present the most effective way to identify whether someone has cervical cancer is through a cervical screening test (formerly called a PAP smear).2,4 Screening is free in Australia and is recommended every 5 years from the age of 25 to 74.2
+Currently, the most effective way to identify changes that may lead to cervical cancer is through a cervical screening test (previously known as a Pap smear).3,4 In Australia, screening is free and recommended every five years for people aged 25 to 74.2

-If your screening test shows anything out of the ordinary, your GP may refer you to a specialist for more detailed tests, which may include:2,4
+If your screening test shows abnormal results, your GP may refer you to a specialist for further investigations, which may include:3,4

-• Colposcopy – your doctor may use a magnifying device called a colposcope to examine your cervix more carefully
+• Colposcopy – a magnifying instrument called a colposcope is used to examine the cervix more closely

-• Biopsy – during a colposcopy, a doctor may take a tissue sample for laboratory analysis
+• Biopsy – during a colposcopy, a small tissue sample may be taken and sent for laboratory testing

-If anything unusual is found from testing, your doctor will talk to you about what it means and the next steps.
+If anything unusual is found, your doctor will explain what the results mean and discuss the next steps.

 Find a doctor